loganmca01/automata_vis/README.md

 In order to maximize efficiency, we chose to implement the backend for this project in C. Pointer arithmetic allows for easy processing of state machines, and the static nature of the machine definitions let us enforce good practices for memory safety without much extra overhead.
 In order to use our C code on a website, we're diving into WebAssembly (wasm).
 Compiling to Wasm lets us convert our C backend into something that can run in a browser without any extra steps.

-TODO: frontend information, file structure once more organized
+TODO: dfa implementation details, frontend information, file structure once more organized